Vyral/brett-jennings-recruiting/_posts/2020-06-15-success-secrets-to-get-your-buyers-offer-accepted.md

 5:30 - The Key Script or Talk Track to Help Your Buyers Understand What it takes to Win

-9:30 - The Simple Fact and GIft of the Silicon Valley Real Estate Market&nbsp;
+9:30 - The Simple Fact and Gift of the Silicon Valley Real Estate Market&nbsp;

 11:56 - How to Use Recent Pendings to Guide Your Client to Stretch for the Right Price

-21:00 - How&nbsp; Nneka Uses Past Sales Data to Overcome "We want to wait for the market to dip"
+21:00 - How Nneka Uses Past Sales Data to Overcome "We want to wait for the market to dip"

 21:50 - How Ryan has his Lender Calculate Payments "You dont live in the Price, You Live in the Monthly Payment"